Shots In The Dark

 Now, to be fair, this storyline could be coming from Ellison, an excuse for not giving the money.
 It's certainly not impossible.

-this headline in the New York Sun, a newspaper which has been supportive of Summers:
+But then today we have this headline in the New York Sun, a newspaper which has been supportive of Summers:

 Summers's Ouster May Be Behind Delay in Oracle CEO's $115M Harvard Gift